Going Green

 - Buy quality over quantity.

-- Support organizations, like Create and Sustain, that are working to clean up the environment.
+- Support organizations that are working to clean up the environment.

 - Have a vegetarian dinner once or twice a week.